 This is independent editorial content written by a PropertyMash Journalist.
 While we try to ensure all information is as accurate as possible, please double check with the developer or real estate agent directly before making a purchasing decision.
 The information contained within this article may be incorrect or out of date.

 Elysian Broadbeach is the newest development to add to the Gold Coast skyline, situated at 185 Old Burleigh Road.
 Developers, Spyre Group, acquired the 825 square-metre site which was previously home to an older block of eight units in May of 2017.
-Construction is now well underway and the apartments are due for completion by December of 2019.
-Elysian will feature two and three-bedroom apartments as well as three beach villas, half-floor sub-penthouses and two full-floor penthouse residences.
+Construction is now well underway and the apartments are due for completion by the 2nd quarter of 2020.
+Elysian will feature two and three-bedroom apartments as well as a ‘penthouse collection’ of apartments.
 Joining the ranks of Gold Coast’s most impressive apartments with equally impressive views, the Elysian Broadbeach apartments will be a much-welcomed addition to the area.
-Originally designed with 65 residences in total, Elysian is now 58 apartments due to owner-occupiers joining two apartments together to create a larger space.
+Elysian has seen strong demand with local and interstate buyers alike, with many joining two apartments together to create a larger space.

-Construction on Elysian Broadbeach apartments is scheduled to be complete by December 2019 and over 65% of the apartments are already sold.
+Construction on Elysian Broadbeach apartments is scheduled to be complete by the second quarter of 2020, and over 75% of the apartments are already sold.
 The development is situated right on the beach at Broadbeach, and at twenty-one stories high, will make a noticeable difference to the skyline of the Southern Gold Coast.
 With a maximum of four apartments per floor, privacy and a sense of exclusivity will be noticeable.
-There are a few beachfront-style villas spread across the lower three levels selling from $1.525 million.
-These have direct street access to the front door and the living area is spread over three levels.
-The penthouse suites at Elysian will set you back a cool $4.7 million.
+One beachfront-style villa on the lower three levels is selling from $1.695 million.
+It has direct street access to the front door and the living area is spread over three levels.
+The penthouse ‘Sky Homes’ at Elysian will set you back a cool $3.05 million, and have views over the water and the city.

 The building shape is definitely worth noting.
 With the incorporation of additional glazing that overlaps the external east side of some balconies, sees the creation of what appears to be a curved building.
 With floor-to-ceiling glass in all apartments, an abundance of natural light and the beach views are brought in.

-Elysian Broadbeach apartments are popping up right behind Pratten Park, a mere 70m from the beachfront.
+Elysian Broadbeach apartments are popping up right behind Pratten Park, a mere 70m from the beachfront, at 185 Old Burleigh Road, Broadbeach.
 Situated between Mermaid Beach and Surfers Paradise, the vibrant community of Broadbeach is right at the doorstep.
 Within a 500 metre radius of the building, you’ll find Broadbeach State School and two different dining precincts: Surf Parade Dining Precinct and Oracle Dining/Retail Precinct.
 The newly-renovated Kurrarwa Surf Club also sneaks in there at just under half a kilometre away.
 The location of Elysian right on this corner block, with the school across the road on one side, and the ocean and park out to the East, means there’s zero chance of your expansive views being built out.

 A little further away, (only 600m behind Elysian) you’ll find Pacific Fair Shopping Centre, Woolworths and Coles, Gold Coast Exhibition Centre and The Star Casino — all within walking distance.